 4. Rappelling Waterfalls in Chiang Mai

 You’ve got to be a really inventive adventurer to come up with a crazy idea like rappelling down a sheer cliff hundreds of feet high that also sports a raging waterfall.
 Situated in the center of the Thai jungle, the Chiang Mai multi-tier waterfall is insanely powerful and only the bravest, most conditioned explorers should attempt rappelling it.
 How does it work?
-You start at the bottom and climb though the powerful downpour until you get to the top.
+You start at the bottom and climb through the powerful downpour until you get to the top.
 And once you’re up there, you rappel back down.
 Just don’t tell your mother.

 5. Climb an Abandoned the 49-story “Ghost Tower” of Bangkok.

 When construction began on Bangkok’s Sathorn Unique skyscraper back in the mid-1990s, the Thailand economy was booming.
 According to Atlas Obscura, developers were focusing on creating a new world of residential and commercial skyscrapers that would be the envy of the modern world.
 Then came the 1997 Asian Financial Crisis and along with it, an economy that crashed and burned.
 Construction on the Sathorn Unique was abandoned leaving a shell that today has become a 49-story, apocalyptic ghost tower.
 Adventuring men and women also enjoy the thrill of sneaking beyond its perimeter security fence not only to explore the tower but to climb it all the way to the top.
 Not an easy task.
 It’s a man-made mountain, after all.
 Plus, it’s not only dark and eerie, it’s said to be haunted with strange shadows reflecting off the concrete walls.
 I wouldn’t want to be stuck inside the building when the sun goes down.
 Explorers also want to watch out for gaping holes in the floor.
-You’re next step is liable to be your last.
+Your next step is liable to be your last.